CoachGodzup/fake-registry/readme.md

 `npm start` or `yarn start`

-Try to call the new API via browser or postman
+Try to call the new API via browser or Postman

 `http://localhost:3000/prospect/:randomId`